in-the-keyhole/byzantine-config-source/README.md

     $ sudo npm run electron-pack

 Binaries are created in the `dist` folder.
+Pre built